 Are credit cards the devil?

 I understand why Dave is so against credit cards to some extent.
 If you use them to buy things you can’t pay for with cash, you’re living above your means and aren’t saving anything.
-That’s a bad path to go down and you’ll stay broke if you don’t change your buying habits.
-I would never tell you to get a credit card if I didn’t think you could control yourself and only use them for things you’re going to buy anyways.
+That’s a bad path to go down, and you’ll stay broke if you don’t change your buying habits.
+I would never tell you to get a credit card if I didn’t think you could control yourself and only use them for things you’re going to buy anyway.

 Dave also uses credit cards as a way to market himself.
-Everyone knows Dave Ramsey is the anti credit card/debt guy, much like Mr. Money Mustache is the anti pick-up truck guy.
+Everyone knows Dave Ramsey is the anti credit card/debt guy, much like Mr. Money Mustache is the anti-pick-up truck guy.
 Having a strong stance on something is a great way to build a community behind you.
 When you make your followers feel like it’s us against them, they feel closer to you and become avid fans.

 Credit cards are like the internet.
 They can be used for bad or good.
-It’s not the cards or companies that are bad, it’s all in how you use them.
-If you don’t have much self control then stick to a debit card or cash.
+It’s not the cards or companies that are bad; it’s all in how you use them.
+If you don’t have much self-control, then stick to a debit card or cash.